waralex/dash-docs/CONTRIBUTING.md

 2. All paths (`href` & `src`) need to use `tools.relpath`

-3. The markdown content needs to use `reusable_components.Markdown` instead of `dcc.Markdown`. `reusable_components.Markdown` will replace relative links with `tools.relpath`
+3. The markdown content needs to use `rc.Markdown` instead of `dcc.Markdown`. `rc.Markdown` will replace relative links with `tools.relpath`

 4. Two custom components are used.
 The source is in `dash-user-guide-components`.
 They are built into a tarball with a command like:
 ```